Don’t Believe the Hype — Bed Bugs Are Easy to Kill. Learn How

 Check out our Bed Bug Inspection Video!

-To successfully exterminate bed bugs, you must first start with a thorough home bedbug inspection.
-The goal of an inspection is:
+To successfully get rid of bed bugs, you have to start with a thorough bed bug inspection.
+A good inspection has two goals:

-1) Confirm if the bugs you are seeing are, in fact, bed bugs; and
+1) Confirm the bugs you are seeing are actually bed bugs

 2) Determine where in the home they are located.

-If you've captured a bug and want to know if it's a bed bug, you'll need to rule out lookalikes.
-People mistake other bugs for bed bugs, and this can be an expensive mistake.
-Rule out the most commonly mistaken bugs before calling a pest professional in a panic.
-Here is a guide to common lookalike bugs.
+Before you treat, make sure you are actually dealing with bed bugs.
+People often mistake other insects for bed bugs, and that can be a costly error.
+Rule out the most common lookalikes before calling a pest professional in a panic.
+Here is a guide to bugs commonly mistaken for bed bugs.

-The bed bug has five stages before reaching adulthood, called nymphs or instars.
-The process from egg to adult takes 24-36 days, depending on temperature.
-Check out our guide to Identifying Bed Bug Life Stages.
+Bed bugs go through five stages before adulthood, called nymphs or instars.
+The full process from egg to adult takes 24 to 36 days, depending on temperature.
+Check out our guide to identifying bed bug life stages.

 section.settings.bed-bug-head-block-wrapper-img1

-Step 2: Determine the Amp Value of the Circuits in a Your Home
+Step 2: Determine the Amp Value of Your Home's Circuits

 Check out our how to power a Bed Bug heat treatment Video!

-Electric Bed Bug Heaters are typically best for most cases because they are very effective, easy to use, and have the most safety features.
+Once you have confirmed a bed bug problem, your next step is choosing a heater system that matches your home's power.
+Electric bed bug heaters work best in most cases because they are effective, easy to use, and have the most built-in safety features.

-When you find it, open the door and look at the breakers.
-You'll see a numeric value on each switch, which is the amp value for that circuit.
-This number will tell you how much power is available in that breaker and if it can handle the heaters' demand.
+Open the panel door and look at the breakers.
+Each switch has a number on it, which is the amp value for that circuit.
+That number tells you how much power the breaker provides and whether it can handle a heater's demand.
+Once you know your amp values, the next step is figuring out how many circuits you need to power your package.

 WARNING!
 Do not use our heaters in homes or structures with non-upgraded power / wiring, push-in or screw-in fuses, or aluminum wiring.
 These outdated electrical wiring practices were typically found in homes and structures built before 1978.
 Please consult a licensed electrician for more information of verification of your structures power requirements before use.

-How to Figure Out How Many Circuits You'll Need to Use
+How to Figure Out How Many Circuits You Need

-An electric heater is typically composed of a fan and heating coils.
-The fan blows air across the coils to heat the air.
-Each of these coils demands a lot of electricity and usually requires a separate power cord (110v).
-For example, a heater with four heating coils will require four power cords.
+An electric heater is made up of a fan and heating coils.
+The fan blows air across the coils to heat it.
+Each coil draws a lot of electricity and usually needs its own power cord (110v).
+For example, a heater with four heating coils requires four power cords.

-Some heaters use a larger single cord, commonly called a 240v plug, to power multiple coils, so paying attention is essential.
+Some heaters use a single larger cord, called a 240v plug, to power multiple coils at once.
+Pay attention to which type your heater uses, since it affects how many circuits you need.

 When selecting the best Heater System for your home, you need to figure out how many different circuits you'll need to power the number of heat coils in the system.